Avoid Kettlebell Swing Form Mistakes

 Mistake #2: Too much hip drive

 “Drive your hips!” is the number one cue for the swing and while it’s important to understand that hip drive too much can be detrimental.
 As you go beyond neutral into hyperextension you put unnecessary pressure on the discs of your lumbar spine.
 Combine that with load and speed and you’re a ticking time bomb of lower back pain.
 A common reason people do this is to get more height on the bell.
 Rather than worrying about how high the bell goes, focus on the compact swing.
-This shortens the range of motion and allows you to focus on exerting high amounts of tension.
+This shortens the range of motion and allows you to focus on exerting high amounts of tension, which is a key aspect of proper kettlebell swing.

 Mistake #3: Chicken Necking

 If you’re making one of these mistakes, get on top of it immediately so you can swing efficiently and effectively to get the most from the movement!
+Understanding the kettlebell swing benefits can motivate you to perfect your technique.
 For lots more tips, programs, and courses check out all of the incredible information available on Living Fit!

 Author